How to Choose Between a Career as a Psychologist or Psychiatrist

 Psychiatrist

-Psychiatry classifies as a medical science, requiring a medical degree to practice.
-Those pursuing careers in psychiatry enter medical school after earning a bachelor's degree whereas psychologists pursue a Ph.D. or Psy.D.
+Psychiatry is classified as a medical science, requiring a medical degree to practice.
+Those pursuing careers in psychiatry enter medical school after earning a bachelor's degree, whereas psychologists pursue a Ph.D. or Psy.D.
 Psychiatrists go through the same process to earn licensure and certification as other medical doctors, entering a residency following the completion of medical school.
-Their extensive medical training qualifies psychiatrists to prescribe medications, treating patients for mental disorders and illnesses in a clinical way.
+Their extensive medical training qualifies psychiatrists to prescribe medications and treat patients with mental disorders and illnesses in a clinical way.

 Psychiatrists work in hospitals, private practices, psychiatric facilities, and government facilities.
 Commonly, psychiatrists take a patient's medical history and work in collaboration with their other medical providers to identify ongoing issues, diagnose mental illness and disorders, and create and implement treatment plans without interfering with any other medications or treatments the patient requires.

 A psychiatrist's earning potential varies based on location, industry, and experience level.
-According to the BLS, the majority of psychiatrists work in physicians' offices or private practices, substance abuse and psychiatric facilities, and general hospitals.
-Hawaii, Connecticut, and Maine offer the highest mean salaries for psychiatrists, with the national median pay averaging around $220,380.
+According to the BLS, psychiatrists work in physicians' offices or private practices, substance abuse and psychiatric facilities, and general hospitals.
+New Mexico, Wyoming, and North Dakota offer the highest annual mean wage for psychiatrists (equal to or greater than $115.00 per hour, or $239,200 per year), with the national mean annual wage at $247,350.

-Key differences between psychologists and psychiatrists lie within their training, certifications, and education.
-To enter either job field, students must pursue education past the bachelor's degree.
-Often students begin studying psychiatry or psychology in their undergraduate years, pursuing necessary prerequisites for graduate or medical school admissions.
-Some psychology graduate programs exist for students with bachelor's degrees in other areas; however, for psychiatrists, admission to medical school usually requires specific course prerequisites and an admissions exam.
+Key differences between clinical psychologists vs. psychiatrists lie within their training, certifications, and education.
+To enter either job field, students must pursue education past a bachelor's degree.
+Often learners begin studying psychiatry or psychology in their undergraduate years, pursuing necessary prerequisites for graduate or medical school admissions.
+Some psychology graduate programs exist for students with a bachelor's degree in another area; however, for psychiatrists, admission to medical school usually requires specific course prerequisites and an admissions exam.

 Psychiatrists must hold a medical degree and a license to practice.
 After earning a bachelor's, psychiatry students then enter medical school to earn their M.D., followed by a residency period.
 Residencies last around four years and entail formal practice as a physician under the supervision of licensed psychiatrists and other medical doctors.

 Psychologists must meet different requirements in order to earn licensure and practice.
-Again, after earning a bachelor's, psychology students enter graduate school rather than medical school.
-Typically, students earn their MS in psychology and then their Psy.D. or Ph.D., but some combined master's and doctoral programs exist to streamline the process.
+Again, after earning a bachelor's degree, psychology students enter graduate school rather than medical school.
+Typically, students earn their master's degree in psychology and then their Psy.D. or Ph.D., but some combined master's and doctoral programs can streamline the process.

-While in graduate school but following coursework, students sometimes complete required supervised clinical hours and training prior to graduation.
+While in graduate school, students complete required supervised clinical hours and training prior to graduation.
 Some states require additional postdoctoral supervised clinical hours.
 Upon meeting degree and licensure requirements set by the state board, students may earn licensure and begin practice in psychology.
 Most state boards require psychologists to complete continuing education throughout their career to maintain licensure.

 Now that you know more about what it takes to become a psychologist and a psychiatrist, you might wonder what careers graduates with these degrees ultimately pursue.
 Fortunately, both psychologists and psychiatrists qualify for a variety of career paths and work in many industries and environments.
 The sections below offer further information on careers in psychology.